dapr/docs/howto/invoke-and-discover-services/Readme.md

 curl http://localhost:3500/v1.0/invoke/cart/add -X DELETE
 ```

-Dapr will put any payload return by ther called service in the HTTP response's body.
+Dapr puts any payload return by ther called service in the HTTP response's body.

 ## Overview

-The example above showed us how to directly invoke a different service running in our environment, locally or in Kubernetes.
+The example above showed you how to directly invoke a different service running in our environment, locally or in Kubernetes.
-Dapr will output metrics and tracing information allowing you to visualize a call graph between services, log errors and optionally log the payload body.
+Dapr outputs metrics and tracing information allowing you to visualize a call graph between services, log errors and optionally log the payload body.

 For more information on tracing, visit [this link](../../best-practices/troubleshooting/tracing.md).